Shopping Cart

 Soft Case or Duffle Bag for Summer Camp?

-While hard trunks have the most to offer in terms of additional benefits, there are situations where packing for camp with a duffle bag or pop-up soft trunk is advantageous.
-Also, some summer camps specify luggage must be soft-sided for potential travel or luggage weight reasons.
+While hard trunks have the most to offer in terms of additional benefits, there are situations where packing for camp with a duffel bag or pop-up soft trunk is advantageous.
+Some summer camps specify luggage must be soft-sided for potential travel or luggage weight reasons.
 First and foremost, if your camp advises against hard trunks, do not bring one.

 Don't hesitate to call the camp and talk to a director for luggage guideline clarifications, but if the information packet is specifically advising against hard trunks you should trust that they have a good reason.

-Similarly, if your trip to summer camp involves a plane flight, it will be much easier to bring a pop-up trunk or duffle bag rather than a traditional trunk.
+Similarly, if your trip to summer camp involves a plane flight, it will be much easier to bring a pop-up trunk or duffel bag rather than a traditional trunk.
+A wheeled duffel or rolling duffel can make airport travel significantly easier, especially for younger campers who need to carry their own gear.
 If the camp cabins will have closets and drawers for campers then a duffle bag can be compacted for storage.

-Additionally, If your camper will be doing long hikes, they will need to bring a day pack in the form of a duffle bag or backpack in addition to a footlocker trunk or a soft trunk.
+Additionally, if your camper will be doing long hikes, they will need to bring a day pack in the form of a duffel bag or backpack in addition to a footlocker trunk or a soft trunk.

 How to Pick the Best Backpack for Summer Camp